yang-nina/Crocosphaera-Fe-P-Colimitation/VennDiagrams/README.md

 This folder includes files needed to process the data in a Venn Diagram analysis as well as Venn Diagram visualizations.
-This analysis also generates gene lists that are then used for gene enrichment analysis (see clusterProfiler_enrichment)
+This analysis also generates gene lists that are then used for gene enrichment analysis (see GeneEnrichmentAnalysis)

 ## Files
 2. Croco_Colim_VennDiagrams_final.Rmd --> Annotated R Markdown file for Venn Diagrams.